sigoden/argc-completions/README.md

 ## License

-argc-completions is made available under the terms of the MIT License.
+Argc-completions is made available under the terms of the MIT License.

 See the LICENSE file for license details.